Share this

 5 remote patient monitoring devices and the future of healthcare

-In 2020 and beyond, the capabilities of remote patient monitoring devices and technology will be more powerful, effective, and interesting than ever before.
+The capabilities of remote patient monitoring devices and technologies have become more powerful, effective, and interesting than ever before.

-According to IHS (Information Handling Services), more than four million patients will monitor their health conditions remotely by 2020.
-This is a 34% increase in remote patient monitoring (RPM), thanks to many innovation advancements since 2014.
+According to IHS (Information Handling Services), more than four million patients monitored their health conditions remotely in 2020, and that is a 34% increase in remote patient monitoring (RPM) and therapeutic drug monitoring (TDM) since 2014.

 Technological giants such as Google, Apple, and Amazon are tapping into the RPM market; this leads to drastic changes in healthcare.
-RPM technologies have increased the quality of life, reduced hospitalizations, and shortened hospital stays.
+RPM technologies have increased the quality of life, reduced clinic visits and hospitalizations, and shortened hospital stays.
 And more companies entering the market by introducing and upgrading RPM devices.

 2. Continuous Glucose Monitoring Device